maelvls/website/content/en/docs/concepts/certificaterequest.md

 [aws-pca-issuer](https://github.com/jniebuhr/aws-pca-issuer)) and internal
 issuers (such as the ACME issuer embedded into cert-manager).

+{{% /pageinfo %}}

-The approval API kicks in right before the signer (e.g., the ACME issuer) gets to sign the X.509 CSR contained in a CertificateRequest.
-We call "approver" the Kubernetes controller that takes care of setting the `Approved` and `Denied` conditions. conditions.
+The approval API kicks in right before the signer (e.g., the ACME issuer) signs the X.509 CSR contained in a CertificateRequest.
+We call "approver" the Kubernetes controller that takes care of setting the `Approved` and `Denied` conditions.

 The following diagram shows the two possible scenarios.
 Note that in both cases, the issuer is still responsible for setting the `Ready` condition (either to `True` or to `False`):

 ```text
  APPROVAL SCENARIO                                               DENIAL SCENARIO
  +------------------------------+        |      +------------------------------+
  | kind: CertificateRequest     |        |      | kind: CertificateRequest     |